Lost & Found Thrift Shop

 The Avenue Drop-In

-Every Wednesday from 9:30 am-11:00 pm, Baltimore Harm Reduction Coalition dispatches a team of trained professionals to provide harm reduction services for individuals in active drug use here at St. Luke's.
-The team offers syringe exchange, HIV and Hepatitis testing, wound care, treatment referrals, Narcan training and distribution, and more.
+Every Wednesday, currently from 11:30am-12:30pm, Baltimore Harm Reduction Coalition dispatches a team of trained professionals to provide harm reduction services for individuals in active drug use here at St. Luke's.
+The team offers syringe exchange, hygiene supplies, treatment referrals, Narcan training and distribution, and more.
 The team also supports the neighborhood by surveying problem areas for discarded syringes to dispose of them properly and safely.

 Public "sharps" containers are mounted on the back side of St. Luke's and on the back side of the Hampden Family Center.
 Neighbors are invited to deposit found syringes in these containers for proper disposal by the CRRS program.